 One of the best things about our program is the fact that we sell recyclable material and maintain that money right here on Fort Benning.
 The funds are used for projects such as the bike & walking paths, currently being expanded, as well as distributions to MWR for programs that help our soldiers and their families right here.
-The QRP is on track to fund over $2.2 million in FY22 to the Fort Benning MWR and various projects on our installation.
+In FY22, The QRP was able to fund $2.1 million to the Fort Benning MWR and $1 million to various projects on the installation.

 - What We Do and How We Do It

 Single Stream - We use a single stream recycling process to collect SOME material around the installation.
 This type of process is designed to collect paper, cardboard, aluminum and tin cans as well as plastic bottles (liquid holding bottles such as milk, laundry detergent and drinks).

 Scrap Metal – We recycle scrap metal from various buildings on the installation and also will receive this type of material at our MRF on Jamestown Road.